blazst/blazst/README.md

 ### Description

 GrowHub is an innovative application tailored for business valuation.
-Developed with React and TypeScript, it champions a type-safe development experience.
+Developed with React and TypeScript, due to a type-safe development experience.
 Tailwind CSS lends its utility-first approach to styling, while React Hook Form ensures efficient form state management.

 ### Authentication and Payment